-Moreover, we continue to review and update our vendor performance management and other operational policies as part of our commitment to environmental sustainability.
-This practice enables us to minimize resource use and waste generation, optimize the use of raw materials and undertake continuous improvement in environmental performance, with an emphasis on recycling packaging materials and implementing sustainability opportunities in our vendor supply chains.
+We are committed to enhancing our manufacturing efficiency and continuous improvement of our environmental performance.
+Our primary focus is on recycling product packaging materials and integrating sustainability initiatives into our vendor supply chains.
+We review and update our commercial product vendor performance management and other operational policies annually.
+This enables us to minimize resource use and waste generation, optimize the use of raw materials and undertake continuous improvement in environmental performance.